-It is determined and formatted to make it easy to find out where you may be overspending.
+It is formatted to make it easy to find where you may be overspending.
 Also, you can print this out on a single page for filing purposes.

-College provides excellent learning abilities but also a big hole in the pocketbook.
-Keeping track of where you obtain the finances for the courses you take each semester and the total balance of what you need to spend is a big deal.
-It will also help give you a clear total on what you spend each year fully for your education.
+College provides excellent learning opportunities but also a big hole in the pocketbook.
+Keeping track of where you obtain the finances for courses you take each semester, and the total balance of what you need to spend is a big deal.
+It will also help give you a clear total of what you spend each year on your education.